01

 LEADING WITH CURIOSITY

-The shadow a leader casts on her/his team is often more important than one realises.
+Summary: The shadow a leader casts on her/his team is often more important than one realises.
 Curious leaders uplift their teams, while incurious leaders stifle it.
 In this keynote, we will explore strategies for leaders to embrace curiosity and create high-performing, engaged, and motivated teams.

-In this interactive session, we explore what we know about curiosity, why it is important for leaders, teams, and organizations, what the barriers are, and what leaders can do to get better at intentional curiosity for themselves and the people in their care.
+In this interactive session, we explore what we know about curiosity, why it is important for leaders, teams, and organisations, what the barriers are, and what leaders can do to get better at intentional curiosity for themselves and the people in their care.

 Back to Keynotes